manyducksco/borf/packages/elemental/README.md

 # `@borf/elemental`

+> NOTE: This library is extremely early in development and is probably broken in a lot of ways.
+Use at your own risk.

-A package for Borf-flavored web components (A.K.A. custom elements).
+A novel way to write web components (A.K.A. custom elements).
 Perfect for adding components to an existing website without rewriting it all in a full JavaScript framework.

 In a JS file (`elements.js`):